mkessel007/genesis-toolbar-extras/readme.txt

 * All by Aaron Hartland, 2+
 * All by MediaCairn Design Studio, 2+
 * All by "Allure Themes" brand, 8+
-* "Legacy", "Optimal", "Agile" by Appfinite (Wes Straham)
+* All by The Pixelista (Jessica Barnard), 2+
-* "Carla Anna", "Elsa", "Rasmus", "Soren" by Web Savvy Marketing, LLC.
+* "Carla Anna", "Elsa", "Hans", "Rasmus", "Soren" by Web Savvy Marketing, LLC.
 * "Buster" by Bradley Potter
 * "Simply Sweet" by Auxano Creative
-* "Fluid" by Nick Croft
+* "Fluid" by Nick Croft - Designs by Nickthe_Geek
+* "Peppermint" by Sara Greenlaw - Swoon Media
 * "Charisma" by Cristian Antohe/Cozmoslabs
 * "Belvedere" by Ryan Holder
 * "Twenty Diez", "Matrimony" by Jared Atchison